-Distracting yourself - Try to take your mind off the pain.
+Distracting yourself - If you can, find something to take your mind off the pain.
 This might be music, a book, or an engaging task or hobby.
-Colouring in or tracing a labyrinth is helpful to many people.

-A hot bath - Warm or hot baths often ease muscle aches and pain.
-Swimming can have the same effect - being in water supports your body and helps your muscles relax.
+A hot bath - A warm or hot bath often eases muscle aches and pain.
+Swimming can have the same effect being in water supports your body and helps your muscles relax.